 The examination will concentrate on your proposed breast tightening treatment, but also assess your general fitness and suitability for surgery.
 Routine photographs will be taken.

 Following the assessment, your surgeon will discuss all available options and formulate an operative plan, including type of surgery and anaesthesia to be used and cost.
 Any risks and possible complications will also be discussed with you.

 It is important that you are clear what your surgery will entail.
 Well informed patients cope better with breast tightening surgery and you have the right to ask any question you want and expect your surgeon to answer with honesty and without the use of jargon.
 Informed consent for surgery will also be required.

 You will be admitted as an inpatient to New Victoria Hospital.

 A Consultant Anaesthetist will meet you prior to surgery.
-The surgery takes approximately two hours and you will need to stay in hospital overnight.
+The breast tightening procedure takes approximately two hours and you will need to stay in hospital overnight.

 What can go wrong?

 If performed by a fully qualified and accredited Plastic Surgeon in a proper operating theatre under sterile conditions on a relatively fit and healthy patient, mastopexy is a safe procedure.
 In general, complications are rare.
 However, as with any surgical procedure, there are certain risks and complications and these will be explained to you at your consultation.

 You will wake up with a dressing covering both breasts, supporting them securely with a drain inserted and stitched in place on either side.